Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 “Correct!
 Such a wonderful word, that…but yes.
 I can hardly test someone I’ve never sniffed, *yijao?”*

-“Your organization,” Ian replied, darkly, “murdered a group of harmless archaeologists---”
+“Your organization,” Ian replied, darkly, “murdered a group of harmless archaeologists - ”

 “Oh, they were *far* from harmless.
 I won’t get into the details at the moment.
 That’s for later.”